-- Modelling of collaborative publishing processes in the social sciences
+- enable reproducibility of computer-based analyses in the social sciences (and beyond)

 - Soldner, Felix, Bennett Kleinberg, and Shane Johnson.
 2022.
 Confounds and Overestimations in Fake Review Detection: Experimentally Controlling for Product-Ownership and Data-Origin. https://osf.io/29euc/?view_only=d382b6f03e1444ffa83da3ea04f1a04a.